 Common symptoms of menopause include:

 Some of these symptoms may have begun while you were still having periods such as during the perimenopause.
 You might find that you experience different symptoms with each stage of the menopause and with differents degrees of severity.
 Evidence has suggested that there are a few things that can help ease the severity of those that you do experience, such as altering your diet and exercising regularly.
 Sometimes, however, it's not as easy as that, and when these measures fail, you may want to consider hormone replacement therapy.

-HRT comes in various forms, from tablets and patches, to gels, creams and even implants.
-What is right for you will depend on the symptoms you are experiencing, and should be talked over with your doctor.
+Hormone replacement therapy comes in various forms, including tablets, patches, gels and creams.
+The effects of HRT vary from woman to woman - what is right for you will depend on the symptoms you are experiencing and should be discussed with your doctor.

-Tablets are the most common form of HRT, with the patches following a close second.
-Both of these options are available in combined and oestrogen-only forms, and the patches are replaced every few days, while the tablets are taken every day.
+HRT tablets are the most common form, with HRT patches following a close second.
+Both of these options are available in oestrogen-only and combined (oestrogen and progesterone) forms, and the patches are replaced every few days, while the tablets are taken every day.

 |Tablets (oestrogen-only)||- Prevention of osteoporosis

 - Helps with all menopausal symptoms, including hot flushes and sweats